-Allentown, PA − November 18, 2022 − Today Senators Nikil Saval (D–Philadelphia) and Pat Browne (R–Lehigh) joined local elected officials and members of the Allentown community to announce the publication of the Whole-Home Repairs program guidelines.
+Allentown, PA − Noviembre 18, 2022 − Today Senators Nikil Saval (D–Philadelphia) and Pat Browne (R–Lehigh) joined local elected officials and members of the Allentown community to announce the publication of the Whole-Home Repairs program guidelines.

 “The Whole-Home Repairs Program was born from the notion that no one should be denied a home that is safe, a home that is healthy, simply because they don’t have the resources they need to fix them,” said Senator Saval.
 “The publication of the program guidelines is a monumental step toward delivering Whole-Home Repairs Program funds to those who need them.
 Our work continues until applications for residents open this coming spring.
 And our work continues after that, too—we’re not finished until all Pennsylvanians have what we need to make our homes whole.”

 “The Whole-Home Repairs Program is a $125-million commitment, the largest investment the General Assembly has made in recent history, to improving the quality of our existing housing stock,” said Senator Browne.
 “By giving hardworking families the resources necessary to improve their homes and complete needed repairs and energy saving projects, we are directly investing in our neighborhoods and communities.
 I am proud to have worked with Senator Saval and my colleagues in the General Assembly to enact this vital new program.”

 The Whole-Home Repairs Program is the first of its kind in the nation, creating a one-stop shop for Pennsylvanians to repair, adapt, and weatherize their homes.
 This program works by providing up to $50,000 for habitability repairs, accessibility measures, and energy efficiency upgrades; allocating support staff to ensure applicants receive the help they need in the order they need it; and funding pre-apprenticeship and training programs to build a skilled local workforce capable of meeting the growing statewide demand.